Trekking Mount Kilimanjaro - Laura's story

 Women V Cancer Charity Feature: Ovarian Cancer Action

 Ovarian Cancer Action is on a mission to fund research that saves the lives of thousands of women.
 This incredible charity is dedicated to beating ovarian cancer once and for all.
 They, together with Breast Cancer Care and Jo's Cervical Cancer Trust, form Women V Cancer, which first started in 2010 and has since supported countless women across the UK through numerous women-only cycling challenges, including Ride the Night, Cycle Costa Rica, Cycle Milan to Venice and more.
 Here, Ovarian Cancer Action trust tells us a bit more about their amazing work and how they use the funds raised for them through the Women V Cancer challenges.

-Breast Cancer Care is an amazing charity dedicated to their vision that every person affected by breast cancer gets the best treatment, information and support possible.
-They, together with Jo's Cervical Cancer Trust and Ovarian Cancer Action, form Women V Cancer, which first started in 2010 and has since gotten thousands of women cycling in the UK and around the world to support countless women affected by cancer and strive to put an end to the disease.
+They, together with Jo's Cervical Cancer Trust and Ovarian Cancer Action, form Women V Cancer, which first started in 2010 and has since seen thousands of women cycling in the UK and around the world to support countless women affected by cancer and strive to put an end to the disease.

 Cycling Against Cancer - Women V Cancer Explained

 We first set up Women V Cancer in 2010, with two main aims: to help put an end to women’s cancers and to get more women on their bikes.
 Since then, over ten thousand amazing women have taken on one (or several!) of our Women V Cancer challenges and have together raised over £12 million for the Women V Cancer charities.
 In this blog post, we explain what Women V Cancer is all about.Find out more about Women V Cancer

 Why you shouldn’t stress about training